My Weekend as a 28-Year-Old in Chicago: Background and production

-The video, which depicts a spiraling quantity of activities over the course of the weekend, including six "margarita towers", several visits to the Museum of Ice Cream, and various activities with the narrator's wife, husband, and girlfriend, is a parody of the "day in the life" vlog genre, which exploded in popularity on Instagram and TikTok as early as 2020.
+The video depicts a spiraling quantity of activities over the course of the weekend, including six "margarita towers", several visits to the Museum of Ice Cream, and various activities with the narrator's wife, husband, and girlfriend.
+It is a parody of the "day in the life" vlog genre, which exploded in popularity on Instagram and TikTok as early as 2020.
 Among the earliest viral "day in the life" videos was Weekend in the life of a 26 year old in NYC by influencer Codey James, which inspired the title of Schwanke's video and similarly begins with a mental health day at the narrator's company.
 Schwanke explained in an interview with The Daily Dot: "I don't usually do parodies like that, but I was surprised that I hadn't seen a decent one yet.
 I think those videos are already kind of parodies of themselves because some of these people are living kind of insane lives to begin with."

 Schwanke mimicked the so-called "TikTok voice" in the video, commenting to BuzzFeed News, "It's like people are turning into robots trying to sound more human on TikTok because TikTok is kind of an insane platform."